-Preservative treatment: NHBC Standards require external panelled doors to be made from a naturally durable wood species or timber pretreated against fungal decay.
-This may also be desirable for external flush doors.
+Preservative treatment: NHBC Standards require external doors, other than flush doors, to be made from a naturally durable wood species or timber pretreated against fungal decay.

 Most manufacturers use double vacuum impregnation with organic solvents.
 These dry quickly and, more importantly, do not affect the moisture content or cause dimensional changes in the timber.